Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 Our missionaries raise support by building a team of individuals and churches who commit to supporting them on an ongoing basis.
 We offer support training, coaching, accountability, and encouragement to our missionaries as they take on this task.

-Of the total support you raise, most missionaries receive approximately 47% as income.
+Of the total support you raise, most missionaries receive approximately 50-60% as income depending on your deduction elections.
 If you are serving overseas, the balance goes toward housing, insurance, taxes, furlough and emergency travel, and children’s education.
 If you are a missionary serving in the US, the balance goes toward paying your benefits and taxes.
 US-based missionaries are responsible for paying for housing, education and their monthly insurance premium from their salary.

 Does TWR have an administrative fee?